carpentries/hugosite/README.md

 # About this site

 This is a test of the Hugo static site generator to build The Carpentries website.
+Using the Ananke theme, this creates a few landing pages and pulls in Carpentries data feeds.

 ## Using Hugo